saumyasaanvi/Dispatch-Hybrid-Algorithm/README.md

 # 🌆 Hybrid Dispatch Algorithm for Smart Cities

-This repository is a digital assignment submission for the course **BCSE316L - Design of Smart Cities**.
  The project consists of a custom **energy distribution algorithm** for a smart city, optimizing energy dispatch based on cost, emissions, and priority-based consumer allocation.

 ---